python/devguide/coverage.rst

 goal to strive for, is a secondary goal to getting 100% line coverage for the entire stdlib (for now).

-If you decide to want to try to improve branch coverage, simply add the ``--branch`` flag to your coverage run::
+If you decide you want to try to improve branch coverage, simply add the ``--branch`` flag to your coverage run::

     ./python -m coverage run --pylib --branch <arguments to run test(s)>